denten-books/plain-text/2-device.md

 his influential volume on *Autonomous Technology* in 1978 [@winner_autonomous_1978, 4].
 Before technology, there was technique.

-![Relative occurrence of the words "technology," "technique," and "machine" in the Google Books ngram corpus [@michel_quantitative_2011].](images/technology_chart.png)
+!["Technology" and "technique," the relative frequency of occurrence in the Google Books ngram corpus [@michel_quantitative_2011].](images/technology_chart.png)

 Seen in this light, the pre-WWII concern with literary technique anticipates